Master of Advanced Studies (MAS) in Veterinary Medicine

 The case log shall be submitted in two batches (100 cases each).
 Each batch is evaluated and graded by the examination board.
 A passing grade has to be obtained.

 Detailed case reports shall comprise 10 Oncology cases.
 These cases shall address state of the art diagnostics and treatments of oncologic diseases.
+Published case reports, (published during enrolment in the program) can also be submitted.
+An oral presentation of one selected case must be presented in an approved format.
 Each case report is evaluated and graded by the examination board.
 A passing grade has to be obtained.
-Detailed instructions and examples are provided for download on the ESAVS website.
+Detailed instructions and examples are provided below.

 DURATION OF THE PROGRAM